 Headquartered in Zurich, Switzerland, the Barry Callebaut Group is the world's leading manufacturer of high-quality chocolate and cocoa products, mastering every step in the value chain from the sourcing of raw materials to the production of the finest chocolates.
 We are the heart and engine of the chocolate industry and our mission is to be number one in all attractive customer segments.
-We are a business-to-business company, fully vertically integrated with a strong position in cocoa-origin countries and a unique global footprint.
+We are a B2B company, fully vertically integrated with a strong position in cocoa-origin countries and a unique global footprint.

-At Barry Callebaut:

-- · We employ more than 12,500 people operating out of more than 40 countries - We operate 64 production facilities and 25 CHOCOLATE ACADEMY Centers across the globe - We generated annual sales of about CHF 7.2 billion (USD 7.9 billion)in fiscal year 2020/21

-• We have comprehensive competencies in the art of making chocolate and cocoa products - from sourcing and processing cocoa beans to producing the finest chocolates, including chocolate fillings, decorations and compounds.

-- With more than 175 years of chocolate heritage, the Barry Callebaut Group has an unparalleled blend of expertise in cocoa and chocolate. - With a comprehensive portfolio of brands & products, we are serving three main customer audiences:

-• Food & Beverages Manufacturers: Global, regional and local food manufacturers use Barry Callebaut's chocolate and cocoa products as ingredients in their consumer products.

-• Artisans & Chefs: Professional users such as chocolatiers, pastry chefs, bakeries, hotels, restaurants and caterers rely on Barry Callebaut's premium chocolate products and on its convenient, ready-to-use and ready-to-sell products offered under a variety of gourmet brands.

-• Vending: Barry Callebaut's various beverage brands offer a rich variety of chocolate, cocoa and cappuccino vending mixes to its global customer base in the vending sector.
+- · We employ > 13,000 people operating out of > 40 countries. - · We operate 66 production facilities and 26 CHOCOLATE ACADEMY Centers across the globe. - · We generated annual sales of about CHF 8.1 billion in fiscal year 2021/22. - · We have comprehensive competencies in the art of making chocolate and cocoa products from sourcing and processing cocoa beans to producing the finest chocolates, incl. chocolate fillings, decorations and compounds. - · With > 175 years of chocolate heritage, the Barry Callebaut Group has an unparalleled blend of expertise in cocoa and chocolate. - · With a comprehensive portfolio of brands & products, we are serving three main customer audiences: - o Food & Beverages Manufacturers: Global, regional and local food manufacturers use Barry Callebaut's chocolate and cocoa products as ingredients in their consumer products. - o Artisans & Chefs: Professional users such as chocolatiers, pastry chefs, bakeries, hotels, restaurants and caterers rely on Barry Callebaut's premium chocolate products and on its convenient, ready-to-use and ready-to-sell products offered under a variety of gourmet brands. - o Vending: Barry Callebaut's various beverage brands offer a rich variety of chocolate, cocoa and cappuccino vending mixes to its global customer base in the vending sector.

 Barry Callebaut is a company with a purpose.
-We believe that business should re-invest its knowledge and resources into the greater society in which it operates.
-Approximately half of the dividend we pay goes to the Jacobs Foundation via our majority shareholder, Jacobs Holding, benefiting future generations by providing children and young people with better opportunities for development.
+We believe that business should re-invest its knowledge and resources into the greater society.
+Approximately 30% of the dividend we pay goes to the Jacobs Foundation via our majority shareholder, Jacobs Holding, benefiting future generations by providing children and young people with better opportunities.

-In cocca producing countries, we have been engaging with cocca farmer communities for more than a decade to provide them with education, know-how, services and access to finance.
-Through our interactions with farmer cooperatives in origin countries, as well as through our direct sourcing and farm services organization, we have invested and engaged in productivity and community development for the past decade.
-The premiums from the sale of our sustainable HORIZONS cocca and chocolate products flow 100% to the Cocca Horizons Foundation, funding initiatives to improve smallholder cocca farmer livelihoods through a mission-driven, non-profit organization.
+In cocoa producing countries, we have been engaging with cocoa farmer communities for more than a decade to provide them with education, know-how, services and access to finance.
+Through our interactions with farmer cooperatives in origin countries, as well as through our direct sourcing and farm services organization, we have invested and engaged in productivity and community development.
+The premiums from the sale of our sustainable HORIZONS cocoa and chocolate products flow 100% to the Cocoa Horizons Foundation, funding initiatives to improve smallholder cocoa farmer livelihoods through a mission-driven, non-profit organization.
 We are also working in partnership with our customers, sustainability initiatives like the International Cocoa Initiative (ICI) and the Sustainable Trade Initiative (IDH) and global development institutions such as the International Finance Corporation (IFC) to further address sustainability issues in our value chain.

 But as chocolate manufacturers we have to look beyond cocoa.
-Our products contain other ingredients, such as dairy, sugar and palm oil, and have an impact on the world's natural resources, including forests.
-The urgency of taking action through a holistic approach on sustainable chocolate has never been greater.
+Our products contain other ingredients, such as dairy, sugar and palm oil, and have an impact on the world's natural resources, incl. forests.
 To ensure that all the actors in our supply chain will be able to earn an equitable income, engage in responsible labor practices, safeguard the environment, and provide for the basic health and education needs and well-being of their families we need to scale up our reach and our impact.
-This is why we launched Forever Chocolate; an ambition for the entire chocolate industry to make sustainable chocolate the norm.
-To achieve this, we need to start a movement, including farmers, civil society, industry, governments and chocolate lovers around the world.
-The task is too big for any organization alone.
+Launched in 2016, the Forever Chocolate targets for 2025 are unique in terms of ambition in the cocoa and chocolate industry.
+Forever Chocolate is focusing on four pillars, addressing the material challenges in the cocoa and chocolate supply chain